ropeks/node-db3-challenge/queries.md

 ON Orders.EmployeeID = Employees.EmployeeID;

 ### (Stretch)  Displays CategoryName and a new column called Count that shows how many products are in each category.
 Shows 9 records.
+SELECT
+CategoryName, COUNT(CategoryName) as Count
+FROM Products
+JOIN Categories
+ON Products.CategoryID = Categories.CategoryID
+GROUP BY CategoryName;

 ### (Stretch) Display OrderID and a  column called ItemCount that shows the total number of products placed on the order.
 Shows 196 records.
+SELECT
+OrderID, COUNT(OrderID) as ItemCount
+FROM OrderDetails
+GROUP BY OrderID;